onelson/e2e-rs/README.md

 > This is a workaround, and may not always be needed.
 >
 > For details, see: <https://github.com/davidpdrsn/juniper-from-schema/issues/103>

+**Update:** A pending PR for this issue looks to have solved the need for generating a 2nd copy of the schema file by allowing us to have a definition for the `@juniper` directive in our schema.
+This allows the schema file to "pass" both for server side and client side codegen as well as IDE inspections.

 #### Implementation Notes